Quasiparticle spectra of supersolid lattice gases at near-resonant Rydberg-dressing

 \paragraph*{Conclusion}

 Exploiting the inhomogeneity of the Rabi laser beam-waist, we show that the Rydberg fraction of a driven lattice gas can be reduced significantly, even if the Rydberg excitation is near-resonant.
 As a result, it is possible to obtain an extended supersolid consisting of roughly 50 2-by-2 unit cells while having only a small fraction of a Rydberg excitation present in the whole system.
 The corresponding avalanche time scale is therefore vastly enhanced, thus paving the way for realizing a supersolid state even at near-resonant excitation where the blockade radius vanishes.
-In practice, one can also reduce the number of unit cells using an even narrower beam-waist further reducing the total Ryberg fraction.
+In practice, one can also reduce the number of unit cells using an even narrower beam-waist to further reduce the total Ryberg fraction or use higher Rydberg levels to enhance the many-body blockade.
+Furthermore, a promising starting point before the switch-on of the Rabi laser would be a Mott state at unit filling or a low density condensate, as to suppress loss due to the mentioned molecule formation.
 Additionally, we have analyzed the spectral properties of the crossover between the supersolid and the superfluid bulk in terms of the l-DOS obtained via RB-DMFT as well as the momentum resolved spectral properties in the supersolid bulk obtained via a generalized QP method including all higher QP modes.
 The latter procedure also determines a correction of the static MF energies resulting in a correction of the MF phase transition.

-We would like to thank C. Gro{\ss}, S. Hollerith and H. Weimer for insightful discussions.
-Support by the Deutsche Forschungsgemeinschaft via DFG SPP 1929 GiRyd, DFG HO 2407/8-1 and the high-performance computing center LOEWE-CSC is gratefully acknowledged.